Drug information

 Tecovirimat is an antiviral prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of smallpox in adults and children.
 (Smallpox is a disease caused by the variola virus, a member of the orthopoxvirus group of viruses.
 Since 1980, smallpox has been considered eradicated worldwide.)

 Although tecovirimat is only approved for smallpox treatment, it may also be used to treat other types of orthopoxvirus infections, including mpox.
-Tecovirimat can be used for mpox treatment through an expanded access program (also known as compassionate use) or through clinical trials.
+Tecovirimat is available for mpox treatment through a clinical trial or through an expanded access program (also known as compassionate use).

 Mpox can be an opportunistic infection (OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.

-To learn more about the use of tecovirimat for treating mpox, including information on whether or not tecovirimat is right for you, visit the Centers for Disease Control and Prevention’s (CDC) webpage Patient’s Guide to Mpox Treatment with Tecovirimat (TPOXX).
+To learn more about the use of tecovirimat for treating mpox, including information on whether or not tecovirimat is right for you, visit the Centers for Disease Control and Prevention (CDC) webpage Patient’s Guide to Mpox Treatment with TPOXX (tecovirimat).

 How is tecovirimat used in people with HIV?
 How is tecovirimat used in people with HIV?